Elyse Knox: Personal life

-While appearing on the Bing Crosby radio show, she met football star Tom Harmon, winner of the Heisman Trophy in 1940.
-They were engaged to be married, but ended the relationship when Harmon entered the U.S. Army Air Forces in 1942.
 On February 21, 1942, Knox married commercial photographer Paul Hesse in Coronado, California.

-Following her divorce and Harmon's return from World War II (during which he survived two plane crashes and being lost in the jungle), she and Harmon married in 1944.
+Following her divorce and Tom Harmon's return from World War II (during which he survived two plane crashes and being lost in the jungle), she and Harmon married in 1944.
 Her wedding dress was made of silk from the parachute Harmon used when bailing out of his plane.
 After Harmon's demobilization, they settled in the Los Angeles area.

 Children

 The couple had three children: Kristin, Kelly, and Mark.
 Kristin became an actress and painter, who at 17 married recording artist Ricky Nelson and gave birth to four children: Tracy, twins Gunnar and Matthew, and Sam.
 Kelly, a model turned interior designer, was once married to automaker John DeLorean, and has two daughters and a son and two other stepchildren.
 Mark played quarterback at UCLA, became an actor, and has two sons with wife Pam Dawber.